ymuichiro/quick_learning_symbol_en/13_verify.md

 ### Trusted web

-The simple explanation of the Trusted Web is the realisation of a Web where everything is platform-independent and everything does not need to be verified.
+A simple explanation of the “Trusted Web” is the realisation of a Web where everything is platform-independent and nothing needs to be verified.

 What the verification in this chapter shows is that all information held by the blockchain can be verified by the hash value of the block header.
-Blockchains are based on the sharing of block headers that everyone acknowledges and the existence of full nodes that can reproduce them.
+Blockchains are based on the sharing of block headers that everyone agrees upon and the existence of full nodes that can reproduce them.
-However, it is very difficult to maintain an environment to verify these in every situation where you want to utilise the blockchain.
+However, it is challenging to maintain an environment to verify these in every situation where you want to utilise the blockchain.

-If the latest block headers are constantly broadcast from multiple trusted institutions, this can greatly reduce the need for verification such an infrastructure would allow access to trusted information even in places beyond the capabilities of the blockchain, such as urban areas where tens of millions of people are densely populated, or in remote areas where base stations cannot be adequately deployed, or during wide-area network outages during disasters.
+If the latest block headers are constantly broadcast from multiple trusted institutions, this can greatly reduce the need for verification.
+Such an infrastructure would allow access to trusted information even in places beyond the capabilities of the blockchain, such as urban areas where tens of millions of people are densely populated, or in remote areas where base stations cannot be adequately deployed, or during wide-area network outages during disasters.